Substeps/substeps-webdriver/README.md

 * Delegated the shutdown of webdrivers to the factory to allow for projects to override and provide specialisms
 * refactored out some statics that weren't essential and making it difficult to test the setup and tear down
 * Made some of the base By's accessible to implementing projects.
+* Added chromedriver.path properties to config
+* Selenium upgrade
+* Made BaseBy public to allow extension outside of this project

 1.0.0 / 1
 -----